libreswan/libreswan/README.md

 target installs in `/usr/local`.
 Ensure you do not install libreswan twice, one from a distribution package in /usr and once manually in /usr/local.

-Note that for rpm based systems, the NSS directory used changed from /etc/ipsec.d to /var/lib/ipsec/nss/
+Note that for rpm based systems, the NSS directory changed from /etc/ipsec.d to /var/lib/ipsec/nss/

 ## Support